openchatai/widget/DOCUMENTATION.md

 const widgetOptions = {
   token: "your-token",
-  initialMessage: ["Hello!
+  initialMessages: ["Hello!
 How can I help you?"],
   components: customComponents,
 };
 ```